 Chicago, IL 60605

 The Annex was so successful that another section was added in 1907 by architects Holabird and Roche that stretched along Michigan Avenue immediately to the south, almost (but not quite) to Harrison Street.
-An elderly widow had a single family home on the parcel at the northwest corner of Harrison and Michigan, and refused to sell until she passed away in the early 1930s.
+An elderly widow had a single-family home on the parcel at the northwest corner of Harrison and Michigan and refused to sell it until she passed away in the early 1930s.

 Auditorium Hotel (Now Roosevelt University)